 We are also seeing an increase in scooter-caused pedestrian accidents, mostly with the disabled and elderly who have a much more difficult time avoiding oncoming riders.
 Wally Ghurabi, medical director of the Nethercutt Emergency Center at the UCLA Medical Center in Santa Monica, has seen many of these pedestrians come in with “broken hips, multiple bone fractures, broken ribs, joint injuries, and soft tissue injuries from lacerations and deep abrasions.”

 With the release of injury reports such as these, Lime, one of the largest e-scooter companies, has decided to invest more than $3 million to “promote safe-riding behavior and proper etiquette.”
 Fellow e-scooter company, Bird has also employed “Bird Watchers” to ensure that all their scooters are parked correctly and not creating a walking or driving hazard.

 Are these scooters worth the risk?
 It depends.
 “There’s good and bad as far the technology,” said Dr. Tarak Trivedi, lead author of the study and emergency room physician at Ronald Reagan UCLA Medical Center in Los Angeles.
 The key is being aware of the risks and knowing there is a “public health impact.”

-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional DFW personal injury lawyers at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our form online, or call 214-526-7900, and we will get you on the road to recovery.